ccass117/DMML-Personal-Repo/README.md

 	F1.
 Complete report writing on Clustering analysis and implementation
 	c.
 Finalise aspects of data to analyse
 	d.
 Complete analysis descriptions and create graphics F2.
-Complete report writing on data anlysis and comprehension
+Complete report writing on data analysis and comprehension

 3. Machine Learning Models
 	a.
-Implement and evaluate Decision Trees model
+Implement and evaluate the Decision Trees model
 	b.
-Implement and evaluate KNN model
+Implement and evaluate the KNN model
 	c.
-Implement and evaluate CatBoost model
+Implement and evaluate the CatBoost model
 	F. Complete report writing on model evaluation and implementation